Knock at the Cabin (2023) Review

 Ben Aldridge, Jonathan Groff, and Kristen Cui in Knock at the Cabin (2023)

 Knock at the Cabin is based on the novel Cabin at the End of the World by Paul Tremblay, which happens to be one of our novel critic, Liz William’s, favorite books having given it a strong ★★★★★ review.
 I have not had the privilege to read (or listen) to that book yet to compare and contrast it with the movie.
 So perhaps Liz will be able to weigh in later with her review, as I would love to know what she thinks.
-Another nitpick: They should have used the book title.
+A nitpick: They should have used the book title.
 It rolls off the tongue better.

 “For people who read the book, there will be plenty of surprises,” he says.
 “The first two acts are probably very similar to the book.
 The third act is quite different.”